i470/Opium.MVVM.Framework/README.md

 # Opium.MVVM.Framework

-C# Lightweight MVVM Framework combination of best features found in PRISM, Caliburn and Jounce and years of experience
+C# Lightweight MVVM Framework for WPF combination of best features found in PRISM, Caliburn and Jounce

 - Dependence Injection provided by MEF